npgsql/doc/conceptual/Npgsql/types/nts.md

 # PostGIS/NetTopologySuite Type Plugin

-Before 4.0, Npgsql has supported reading and writing PostGIS types via some bundled .NET classes: `PostgisPoint`, `PostgisLineString`, etc. While this model provided some basic support, a proper representation of spatial types is a complicated task that's beyond Npgsql's scope, and should be handled by a specialized spatial library instead.
-The leading spatial library in the .NET world is currently [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite), and with the introduction of *type plugins* in Npgsql 4.0, it is now possible to map PostGIS types directly to NetTopologySuite types.
-This is now the recommended way to store and load PostGIS types.
+PostgreSQL supports spatial data and operations via [the PostGIS extension](https://postgis.net/), which is a mature and feature-rich database spatial implementation. .NET doesn't provide a standard spatial library, but [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite) is a leading spatial library.
+Npgsql has a plugin which allows which allows you to map the NTS types PostGIS columns, and even translate many useful spatial operations to SQL.
+This is the recommended way to interact with spatial types in Npgsql.

-If you prefer to work with the pre-4.0 types, you can still do so by using the [Npgsql.LegacyPostgis plugin](legacy-postgis.md).
+PostgreSQL provides support for spatial types (geometry/geography) via the powerful [PostGIS](https://postgis.net/) extension; this allows you to store points and other spatial constructs in the database, and efficiently perform operations and searches on them.
+Npgsql supports the PostGIS types via [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite), which is the leading spatial library in the .NET world: the NTS types can be read and written directly to their corresponding PostGIS types.
+This is the recommended way to work with spatial types in Npgsql.

 ## Setup

-To use the NetTopologySuite plugin, simply add a dependency on [Npgsql.NetTopologySuite](https://www.nuget.org/packages/Npgsql.NetTopologySuite) and set it up:
+To avoid forcing a dependency on the NetTopologySuite library for users not using spatial, NTS support is delivered as a separate plugin.
+To use the plugin, simply add a dependency on [Npgsql.NetTopologySuite](https://www.nuget.org/packages/Npgsql.NetTopologySuite) and set it up:

 ```c#
 using Npgsql;